Skip to content

 5. Identity and Address Proof of Directors and Shareholders

-PAN card, Aadhaar card, passport, or voter ID (for Indian citizens) and passport (for foreign nationals) are required for identification purposes.
-Additionally, address proofs such as utility bills or bank statements are needed.
+You must provide identification documents such as a PAN card, an Aadhaar card, a passport, or a voter ID (for Indian citizens) and a passport (for foreign nationals).
+You also need to submit address proofs like utility bills or bank statements.

 6. Registered Office Proof